 Opposite the main focal point – the bridge to the St John the Baptist church is a small hotel and car park plus a couple of establishments such as the Kava bar where you can grab a drink and a meal.

-During the day most people you see here are walkers, bikers or cyclists who have pulled over for rejuvenating beer ice cream or bowl of pasta.
+During the day most people you see here are walkers, bikers or cyclists who have pulled over for rejuvenating beer ice cream or a bowl of pasta.

 Alongside the watering hole, you will find the charming Hotel Jezero known for its wonderful local cuisine and wellness facilities.
 On the opposite side of the road, there are sometimes small stalls often selling the delicious “Bohinjski Sir” cheese which is carved in front of you to taste.
 Another sells other local produce like wickerwork or honey for which Slovenia is well known.

 In the winter months, there is occasionally a small Christmas market where more stalls and an alpine atmosphere are showcasing festive songs, local crafts, food and drink.

 It is important to understand that Bohinj is very quiet all year round however that is perhaps the magic of the area.
 If it is peace in stunning natural surroundings then this little alpine base is just the ticket!

 The most iconic site in and around Lake Bohinj is the 700-year-old St John the Baptist church and bell tower.
 It is located just across the stone bridge from the heart of Bohinj and at the tip of the lake itself.